animalfunfacts.net - The Animal Encyclopedia for Kids

 Reproduction

 Kingfishers dig caves into the ground for breeding or they choose old tree holes or termite mounds.
 The parents work at the nesting place for three to seven days until it meets their demands.
 The record for the longest kingfisher nest is currently 28 feet (8.5 meters) and was dug by a giant kingfisher.
 Generally the nest is about 3-6 feet (1-2 meters) long.
-The nest chamber is only 8-12 inch (20-30 cm) wide and high.
+The nest chamber is only 8-12 inches (20-30 cm) wide and high.
 The parents provide the food until the young birds are big and strong enough to leave the cave.
 After a few days or weeks (depending on the species), the young birds can take care of themselves.

 Fun Facts